Thinkbox LogoThinkbox

 Transforming TV companies

-From Sky Zero to Channel 4’s Sustainability Roadmap, ITV’s Climate Action Plan, or UKTV’s Green Team, the commercial TV companies all have wide-ranging climate action initiatives.
+From Sky Zero to Channel 4’s Sustainability Roadmap, ITV’s Climate Transition Plan, or UKTV’s Green Team, the commercial TV companies all have wide-ranging climate action initiatives.

 Sustainability – with decarbonisation a central pillar – is a fundamental part of the TV companies’ corporate strategies and they are holding themselves publicly accountable for their progress, setting science-based targets.